minghui1994/kubernetes-ai-incident-summarizer/README.md

 * Microsoft Teams is the only notification target.
 * Resolved alerts do not yet produce a dedicated recovery message.
 * The current deployment configuration is designed for Minikube.
-* Alert-processing history and delivery status are not stored in a persistent database.
-The service there fore does not retain records of previously processed alerts, generated summaries, or deliveries outcomes.
+* Alert-processing history and delivery status are not stored persistently.
+The service therefore does not retain previously processed alert fingerprints, generated summaries, processing attempts, or delivery outcomes.
-  * which alert fingerprints were processed
-  * when they were processed
-  * whether Ollama succeeded
-  * whether the Teams message was delivered
-  * what summary was generated
-  * how many processing attempts occurred
 * Repeated Alertmanager notifications are not deduplicated.
 The same alert may therefore be processed multiple times and generate duplicate Microsoft Teams messages.
 This may occur when:
   * alert remains firing and Alertmanager sends another notification after its repeat interval
   * Alertmanager retries because the webhook timed out or returned an error.